How to screen share

 Remote IT and customer support

 Screen sharing removes all the guesswork associated with it.
-It’s especially useful if you don't have desktop sharing (the tech that allows IT staff to gain control over your computer).
+It’s especially useful if you don't have desktop screen sharing (the tech that allows IT staff to gain control over your computer).
 Instead of explaining the issue over the phone, you can show your IT staff what’s wrong so they can fix it remotely.

 Thanks to screen sharing technology, people no longer have to explain everything through a phone call while sending screenshots via email in the middle of their conversation.
 Troubleshooting is also a lot easier when both parties are looking at the same thing at the same time.